MonicaHoward/Skillspire/html_css_review/instructions.md

-You will recreate this wire-frame.
+You will have 30 minutes recreate this wire-frame.

 Grade yourself.